 James led several initiatives for GE’s Office of the CEO and reported to two Vice Chairmen in CT during his career at this Fortune 50.
 Mitchell was the Co-CIO of $5B pension portfolio.
 As a M&A professional for GE Capital, James was chosen as the Integration leader on a strategic acquisition.
 He joined GE in 1990, as the Manager of Finance for a GE corporate entity.
 James also had the distinction of serving on the Advisory Boards of several top-tier private equity firms.

 He graduated with a B.S. from Purdue University and a MBA from the University of Pennsylvania’s Wharton School.
 James has been married to his wife Dana for 25 years, and they have two daughters.
 He enjoys golf, landscaping and cooking.

-Ambassador Stephen A. Seche is the Executive Vice President at the Arab Gulf States Institute in Washington.
-Prior to his current position, Ambassador Seche served as a senior analyst in the Washington, DC office of Dentons US LLP, an international law practice with an extensive network of ties to the Middle East.
+Ambassador Stephen A. Seche is the Former Executive Vice President at the Arab Gulf States Institute in Washington.
+Prior to his former position, Ambassador Seche served as a senior analyst in the Washington, DC office of Dentons US LLP, an international law practice with an extensive network of ties to the Middle East.